 Keith Wrightson, Randolph W. Townsend Jr. Professor of History, is a scholar of early modern British history.
 He received his PhD from Cambridge University in 1974 and has taught at the Universities of St Andrews (1975-84), Cambridge (1984-99) and Yale (since 1999).
-He is a Fellow of the British Academy (1996) and of the Royal Historical Society (1986), an Honorary Fellow of Jesus College, Cambridge (2008) and an Honorary Professor of the University of Durham (2008).
+He is a Fellow of the British Academy (1996) and of the Royal Historical Society (1986),and an Honorary Fellow of Jesus College, Cambridge (2008).

 Campus address: Jonathan Edwards College L11